-Not long after that conversations become even more intimate.
-Frequently, dissatisfaction about one’s own marriage gets discussed.
+Not long after that, conversations become even more intimate.
+Frequently, dissatisfaction about one’s own relationship gets discussed.
 They commiserate and validate each others’ feelings and they become confidantes.
-Their communication defines their relationship as special and separate from each other’s marriage.
+Their communication defines their relationship as special and separate from each other’s relationship/marriage.

 The relationship may get physical at this point.
 But even if it doesn’t, the real nature of the relationship is kept secret.
-Secrets place marriages at risk of divorce.
+Secrets place relationships at risk of separation.

-• An emotional affair takes energy away from marriage
+An emotional affair takes energy away from your relationship

-Sometimes one person is more emotionally involved in the relationship than the other.
-Perhaps he or she is hoping that the emotional relationship will flourish into something even more meaningful.
-That person might even be hoping that the other will eventually leave his or her marriage and become involved on a very deep level.
+Sometimes one person is more emotionally involved in the secret relationship than the other.
+Perhaps they are hoping that the emotional relationship will flourish into something even more meaningful.
+That person might even be hoping that the other will eventually leave their marriage and become involved on a very deep level.

-If your spouse is having an emotional affair, stop nagging, spying or haranguing.
 I wrote this article for you to give to your partner.
-It may or may not alter your spouse’s behavior, but it least it will be food for thought.
+It may or may not alter your partner’s behavior, but it least it will be food for thought.

-And if you are someone whose spouse is complaining about a relationship you may be having, taking your spouse’s feelings into account will make life much more pleasant for you and it just might save your marriage!
+And if you are someone whose partner is complaining about a relationship you may be having, taking your partner’s feelings into account will make life much more pleasant for you and it just might save your relationship!